Hybrid divide-and-conquer approach for tree search algorithms: Hybrid speed-ups for tree search in satisfiability problems

-This all suggests that if speedups are obtainable, they will be obtainable by a Grover-based method as well; recall, Grover achieves the same upper-bound performance as backtracking if the bound on the tree size is given by the exponential of maximal number of branches, as discussed in Section~\ref{sec:gvb}.
-These observations characterize what we can expect from of quantum tree search algorithms run on the entire problem.
+Since, our objective is to provide a hybrid algorithm which achieves a better provable upper bound, threshold-free, the first obstacle is obtaining a sufficiently dense tree shape (see Section~\ref{sec:criteria}).
+However, since no such algorithm is known, we indeed may assume the trees are of size $\Theta^\ast(2^{(\gamma_k + \varepsilon) n})$ (at least in the worst cases).
+This all suggests that (non-hybrid) speedups are obtainable with quantum backtracking, and with a Grover-based method as well; recall that Grover achieves the same upper-bound performance as backtracking, if the bound on the tree size is given by the exponential of maximal branching number, as discussed in Section~\ref{sec:gvb}.
+Any results with Grover characterize what we can expect from a quantum tree search algorithm.

-Next we move our focus to the hybrid setting, where we need to keep track of space complexity as well, and of the overall tree structure.
+Next, in hybrid setting we need to keep track of space complexity as well, and the depth $\kappa'$ at which to invoke the quantum subroutine.
 Since PPSZ is a simple tree search algorithm over partial assignments, the natural instance size is the number of variables which have not yet been set.
 It is relatively easy to construct quantum Grover-based and backtracking algorithms which achieve a linear space complexity in this quantity.
 In this case, the cut-off point in the search tree decomposition happens at vertices corresponding to some number of variables not yet resolved.
 However this will not suffice for threshold-free improvements.

-The problem is the following: while the number of branches is $\gamma_k n,$ along a path from the root to an assignment, there is no guarantee on \emph{where} along the path they occur.
-Indeed, since the formula simplifies as variables are set, it is more likely branches occur earlier on, and it is possible all branches are used up first, leaving a formula with $n-\gamma_k n$ variables, which is trivial from this point.
-So to achieve speed-ups in this scenario, our quantum device must be able to handle instances of size at least $\kappa' n > (1-\gamma_k) n$, hence the approach is not threshold-free.
+The problem is the following: while the number of branches is $(\gamma_k + \varepsilon) n$, along a path from the root to an assignment, there is no guarantee on \emph{where} along the path they occur.
+Indeed, since the formula simplifies as variables are set, it is more likely branches occur earlier on, and it is possible all branches are used up first, leaving a formula with $n-(\gamma_k +\varepsilon)n$ variables, which is trivial from this point.
+So to achieve speed-ups in this scenario, our quantum device must be able to handle instances of size at least $\kappa' n > (1-\gamma_k- \varepsilon) n$, hence the approach is not threshold-free.